FIWARE/tutorials.IoT-Sensors/README.md

 The [Internet of Things](https://www.linux.com/news/who-needs-internet-things) (IoT) is a network of physical devices which are able to connect to a network and exchange data.
-Each "thing"  or "smart device" is a gadget with embedded electronics and sofware which can act as a sensor or actuator.
+Each "thing"  or "smart device" is a gadget with embedded electronics and software which can act as a sensor or actuator.
 Sensors are able to report the state of the real-world around them.
 Actuators are responsible for altering the state of the system, by responding to a control signal.